Undecidability of the Spectral Gap (full version): Putting it all together

 \subsection{From g.s.\ energy density to spectral gap}

 We are finally in a position to prove our main result: undecidability of the spectral gap, which we restate here for convenience.
+The overall intuition behind the proof is illustrated in \cref{fig:gs-energy-to-spectral-gap}.

-Recall that for each natural number $n$, we define $\varphi=\varphi(n)$ to be the rational number whose binary decimal expansion contains the digits of $n$ in reverse order after the decimal.
+Recall that for each natural number $n$, we define $\varphi=\varphi(n)$ to be the rational number whose binary fraction expansion contains the digits of $n$ in reverse order after the decimal.\footnote{The reverse order being an unimportant artefact of the way we constructed the phase-estimation QTM in \cref{sec:phase-estimation}.}

 \makeatletter \@ifundefined{r@thm:promise@cref}{}{ {\value{theorem}} \cref@getlabel{thm:promise}{\@tempa} \@tempb{ } \expandafter\@tempb\expandafter{\@tempa} \addtheoremline{theorem}{Undecidability of the spectral gap (restated)} {\value{tmpcounter}}} \makeatother